exo-cesm/CESM2.1.3/README.md

 These simulations were used to calculate new ozone estimates from 0.1% the present atmospheric level (PAL) of O<sub>2</sub> to 150% PAL of O<sub>2</sub> - see [Cooke et al. 2022a](https://doi.org/10.1098/rsos.211165).
 They were then used to predict time-varying direct imaging of Earth-analogue exoplanets - see [Cooke et al. 2022b](https://doi.org/10.1093/mnras/stac2604).

-Since then, we (Dan, Greg, and Doug Kinnison) have updated the source code to include absorption in the Schumann-Runge bands, and also added in previously missing cross sections.
-Whilst these updates do not make an appreciable difference for the pre-industrial atmosphere, it is now recommended to include these updates when investigating low-O<sub>2</sub> atmospheres.

 Instructions on how to set up these cases are found in the [_O2\_Earth\_analogues_ folder](/O2_Earth_analogues).

 A list of cases (where PAL means present atmospheric level) are described in the table below: